CDenisUa/webcopy/README.md

-# Test job for Appside
+# Test work for Appside
 Made a test task, a copy of the site https://obsachfebeadelo.ru/.
 Spent about six hours on the job.